The Economist: 1843

 In September 2007, The Economist launched a sister lifestyle magazine under the title Intelligent Life as a quarterly publication.
 At its inauguration it was billed as for "the arts, style, food, wine, cars, travel and anything else under the sun, as long as it's interesting".
-The magazine focuses on analyzing the "insights and predictions for the luxury landscape" across the world.
-Approximately ten years later, in March 2016, the newspaper's parent company, Economist Group, rebranded the lifestyle magazine as 1843, in honor of the paper's founding year.
-It has since remained at six issues per year, and carries the motto "Stories of An Extraordinary World".
-Unlike The Economist, the author's names appear next to their articles in 1843.

-1843 features contributions from Economist journalists as well as writers around the world and photography commissioned for each issue.
+The magazine focuses on analysing the "insights and predictions for the luxury landscape" across the world.
+Approximately ten years later, in March 2016, the newspaper's parent company, Economist Group, rebranded the lifestyle magazine as 1843, in honour of the paper's founding year.
+It has since remained at six issues per year and carries the motto "Stories of An Extraordinary World".
+Unlike The Economist, the author's names appear next to their articles in 1843.1843 features contributions from Economist journalists as well as writers around the world and photography commissioned for each issue.
 It is seen as a market competitor to The Wall Street Journal's WSJ. and the Financial Times' FT Magazine.
-It has, since its March 2016 relaunch, been edited by Rosie Blau, a former correspondent for The Economist.
+Since its March 2016 relaunch, it has been edited by Rosie Blau, a former correspondent for The Economist.

+In May 2020 it was announced that the 1843 magazine would move to a digital-only format.

 The World Ahead

 The paper also produces two annual reviews and predictive reports titled The World In [Year] and The World If [Year] as part of their The World Ahead franchise.
 In both features, the newspaper publishes a review of the social, cultural, economic and political events that have shaped the year and will continue to influence the immediate future.
-The issue was described by the American think tank Brookings Institution as "The Economist's annual [150-page] exercise in forecasting."

-An Urdu-language version of The World In [Year] in collaboration with The Economist is being distributed by Jang Group in Pakistan.
+The issue was described by the American think tank Brookings Institution as "The Economist's annual [150-page] exercise in forecasting".
+Translated versions of The World In [Year] are distributed, e.g. by Jang Group in Pakistan (Urdu) en by Roularta in Flanders (Dutch).

+Country of the Year

+In 2013, The Economist began awarding a 'Country of the Year' in its annual Christmas special editions.
+Selected by the newspaper, this award recognises the country that was 'most improved' over the preceding year.

 Books

 In addition to publishing its main newspaper, lifestyle magazine, and special features, The Economist also produces books with topics overlapping with that of its newspaper.
 The weekly also publishes a series of technical manuals (or guides) as an offshoot of its explanatory journalism.
 Some of these books serve as collections of articles and columns the paper produces.
 Often columnists from the newspaper write technical manuals on their topic of expertise; for example, Philip Coggan, a finance correspondent, authored The Economist Guide to Hedge Funds (2011).

-Additionally, the paper publishes book reviews in every issue, with a large collective review in their year-end (holiday) issue – published as "The Economist's Books of the Year".
-The paper has its own in-house stylebook rather than following an industry-wide writing style template.
-All Economist writing and publications follow The Economist Style Guide, in various editions.
+The paper publishes book reviews in every issue, with a large collective review in their year-end (holiday) issue – published as "The Economist's Books of the Year".
+Additionally, the paper has its own in-house stylebook rather than following an industry-wide writing style template.
+All Economist writing, and publications follow The Economist Style Guide, in various editions.